mhantsch/maxtend/README.md

 Extended keyboard layers for easy navigation and functionality from a Colemak base layout.
 (Possibly can be applied to other base layouts, too).

-This repository contains various configurations and tooling to create an extended keyboard setup for both Windows and Linux, and a matching configuration for the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com).
+This repository contains various configurations and tooling to create an extended keyboard setup for both Windows and Linux, and matching configurations for external keyboards like the [Ultimate Hacking Keyboard](https://ultimatehackingkeyboard.com) as well as [QMK](https://qmk.fm/) and [ZMK](https://zmk.dev/)-based keyboards.
 The configurations start from a Colemak base layout, but the concepts behind the navigation and numpad layers also work with other base layouts.

 Read more about the [Background](BACKGROUND.md) of this setup.